1. How Oxygen and Carbon Dioxide Work Together

 By training to tolerate slightly higher levels of CO₂, Oxygen Advantage helps your body use oxygen more efficiently.
 The result: improved endurance, focus, and calm, even under stress.

-2. The Biochemical Approach: Breathe Light, Slow, and Deep
+Take the free BOLT test2.
+The Biochemical Approach: Breathe Light, Slow, and Deep

 Oxygen Advantage focuses on functional breathing — breathing that matches the body’s needs.
 This means fewer, slower, and lighter breaths.